bitjungle/PygameTemplate/README.md

     pip install pygame==2.0.0.dev10

-Check for the latest release of Pygame 2 [here](https://github.com/pygame/pygame/releases).
+Check for the latest release of Pygame 2 [here](https://github.com/pygame/pygame/releases), and read the documentation [here](https://www.pygame.org/docs/).

 All Python source code in this project is copyright (c) 2020 BITJUNGLE Rune Mathisen under a GPLv3 license.